sparcopen/infrastructure/README.md

 # How to add different type of content

 * Threads: Go to `_topics`, duplicate any file and adjust to your liking.
+The tag element on posts affect what topic it goes into.
 * Reports: Go to `_reports`, duplicate any file and adjust to your liking.
+The catagory element on posts affects what report is used.
-* Media (e.g images): Go to `_reports`, duplicate any file and adjust to your liking.
+* Media (e.g images): Go to [`_media`](https://github.com/sparcopen/infrastructure/tree/dev/media).
+If you find a folder that makes sense go there, and then upload your image.
+Then, reference is as you see in the template.

 # About the code

+https://github.com/sssoz was the main designer and developer for this project.

 The live version of the site is at https://infrastructure.sparcopen.org/ (using `live` in this repo). [![Netlify Status](https://api.netlify.com/api/v1/badges/547e2215-6ab1-4a29-84f1-ef0d8fa8b508/deploy-status)](https://app.netlify.com/sites/upbeat-swirles-009f3e/deploys)